minima-global/minidocs/docs/runanode/selectplatform/windows.md

 :::important CHOOSE YOUR FILE PATH AND PASSWORD
 **File path:** Insert the name of your home folder where it says **`INSERTUSERNAME`** below e.g. C:\Users\john\minimadocker9001

-**Password:** Make sure to set the password below to a long password using a-z and 0-9 characters only.
+**Password:** Make sure to set the password below to a long password using A-Z, a-z and 0-9 characters only.
 This will be the password to access your Minidapp Hub.
 :::